 Don't Mix Unnatural Rock Forms

-In other words, don't combine rocks and rock-type formations that would not occur together in nature.
+Don't combine rocks and rock-type formations that would not occur together in nature.
 It might look odd to mix rocks that would you would find in a forest with those from a desert.

 08 of 11

-Don't Use Plastic Basins
+Don't Show Plastic Basins

 09 of 11